Residues of a tropical zeta function for convex domains: Basic geometry in dimension two

 We next isolate the local effect of inserting a single additional supporting line.
 After a unimodular affine normalization, every such local move is reduced to cutting the first quadrant by a line of the form \(x+y=\lambda\).
-The following identity computes exactly the change of the integral under this elementary operation (see Figure \ref{fig:rectangularonecut3d}).
-Due to the local nature of the statement above, it is valid for non-rectangular minimal models as well.
+The following identity computes exactly the change of the integral under this elementary operation; see Figure~\ref{fig:rectangularonecut3d}.
+Since the statement is local, the same identity applies inside arbitrary minimal models.

-\begin{lemma}[one-cut identity] Let \(\lambda>0\), and define
+\begin{lemma}[One-cut identity] Let \(\lambda>0\), and define

 and